miyakogi/m2rdemo/README.rst

 M2R is a markdown to reStructuredText (reST) converter, but it enables write both markdown and reST in a single file, **directly**.
-Ant M2R also supports sphinx as its extension.
+M2R also supports sphinx as its extension.

 This demo-editor is made to easily experience M2R format.